 Also the engineering team can be part of this bottom up process, because implementing the solution sometime it is easy to anticipate possible problems, mainly around processes and usability.
 When we anticipate problems we need to be sure to validate them with real customers.

-The product manager tipically is providing a Form that is accessible to the whole team where is possible to identify problems and suggest features.
+The product manager typically is providing a Form that is accessible to the whole team where is possible to identify problems and suggest features.

 Brainstorm meetings